 Even divorces were allowed in Ireland only twenty years ago.
 To this end, the country again held a nationwide referendum, in which the defenders of the right to divorce won with great difficulty and a small margin.

-The situation began to change only at the turn of the century, when the Irish government decided to warm up the local economy by the recipe of its neighbors-Englishmen.
-The essence was to lure into the countryheadquarters of the largest TNCs, offering them preferential taxation.
-The green island began to gradually turn into asecret offshore.
+The situation began to change only at the turn of the century, when the Irish government decided to warm up the local economy according to the recipe of its British neighbors.
+The bottom line was to lure into the country headquarters of the largest TNCsby offering them preferential taxation.
+Green Island began to gradually turn into secret offshore.
 While the EU neighbors set taxes for corporations at the level of 20-30%, Ireland suggested that TNCs pay only 10%.
 The offer was especially liked by Internet giants, and in a few years the Irish authorities managed to lure the entire top five IT corporations into the country.

 The appearance of TNC headquarters in the capital meant the arrival of a large number of advanced and influential expats, for which the conservatism of the local population seemed unhealthy exotics.
 The Irish authorities had to reformat the image of their country.

 Strangely enough, it was the easiest thing to do about the issue of sexual minorities.
 Gay parade is held in Dublin from 1983 year and for the last decades has turned into a grandiose event.
 The program of festivities stretches for more than a week.
 The capital of Ireland attracts hundreds of thousands of tourists.

 Three years ago, the Irish held a referendum on the legalization of same-sex marriage.
 So an island of patriarchy became the first country in the world to approve gay marriages through popular vote.